Hurricane Dorian evacuees seek shelter in the Tri-Cities

 Harry and Donna left Panama City before the evacuation announcements were announced.

 “Your life is more valuable than trying to stay there and protect what you own.
-Your valuables are not that big of a deal when yo’re talking your life,” Donna Harrison said.
+Your valuables are not that big of a deal when you’re talking your life,” Donna Harrison said.

-The couple, originially from Bristol, moved to Florida due to Harry’s invovlement in the Air Force, in the 1980s.
-They later moved to Loxahatchee, Florida because they enjoyed the warmed weather.
+The couple, originally from Bristol, moved to Florida due to Harry’s involvement in the Air Force in the 1980s.
+They later moved to Loxahatchee, Florida because they enjoyed the warmer weather.
 They eventually retired, years later and moved to Panama City.

 Donna Harrison said, “We went around in the RV for a little over a year and decided well, okay, we’re ready to settle down again and wound up in Panama City.
 We didn’t know Michael was coming!”